The ruby-crowned kinglet—we know him best

 His crown’s a Mohawk he can raise at will!

-It’s hid until there’s fear or some elation
+It’s hid until there’s fear or irritation

 And then we’re witness to his coronation.